radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-add-database/index.md

    If your page matches, then it means that the container is able to communicate with the database.
 Just like before, you can test the features of the todo app.
 Add a task or two.
 Now your data is being stored in an actual database.

+1. When you're done testing press CTRL+C to terminate the port-forward.

+### Validate data

+After you have deployed the application, you can validate that the data is being stored in the database.

+{{< tabs "Microsoft Azure" >}}

+{{% codetab %}}
 1. Open the Azure resource group where your application is deployed.
 The URL was output during the `rad deploy` command.

 1. Open the CosmosDB resource prefixed with `db-`